 Ruzyně International Airport (PRG), located 20 km northwest of the city center, is served by a number of airlines with direct connections from European cities.
 It normally takes about 30 minutes to reach the city center from the airport by car.

-The cheapest way to get to the city.
+The cheapest way to get to the city from the airport is by bus.
 Buy a ticket from the kiosk or the vending machine next to the bus stop.
 You can also buy the ticket from the driver, but it is more expensive.
+Lines 119 and 100 take you to Nádraží Veleslavín and Zličín metro stations respectively, with a journey time of around 15-20 minutes and costing 32 CZK

-Operated by Czech Railways, these buses leave the airport every 30 minutes from around 6am-9pm.
+Operated by Czech Railways, there is also the Airport Express bus.
+These buses leave the airport every 30 minutes from around 6am-9pm.
 Tickets are 60 CZK per person and available from the driver.
 The Airport Express will take you to the railway and subway station Dejvická and Masarykovo nádraží and end at Prague’s main train station Hlavní nádraží.

+Taxis are the most convenient way to reach the city center costing around 650 to 850 CZK.
+Although there will be taxis waiting outside it is cheaper to arrange one via a shuttle service.
 Various companies run shuttle services to the hotel and back.
 They can be found at the airport arrival halls.
-They usually charge around 400 to 500 CZK for trip and in general are slightly cheaper than the taxis.
+They usually charge around 400 to 500 CZK per trip and are generally slightly cheaper than taxis.

 Prague is a very walkable city.
 One can easily walk from Wenceslas Square to the Old Town Square, or from the Old Town to Charles Bridge and the Castle district.
 Pedestrians should enter crosswalks carefully in Prague, as drivers are not as likely to yield as they are in other European cities.
 In the Czech Republic, it is illegal to cross at a pedestrian crossing on a red man.